vmware-tanzu-labs/yaml-overlay-tool/docs/sections/qualifiers.md

       value: Service
 ```

-#### documentIndex Overlay Qualifier
+#### documentIndex overlay qualifier

-The `documentIndex` qualifier can be used on the `overlays` key on a file path, but cannot be used under the `documents` key.
+The `documentIndex` qualifier is used on the `overlays` key on a file path, but cannot be used under the `documents` key.
 The purpose of a `documentIndex` is to qualify an overlay by specifying which specific YAML documents within a file should receive the overlay.
 The `documentIndex` is a list, and should be expressed as:

 ```yaml
 documentIndex: [0,1,3]